Sumairaaaslam/ToyStore/README.md

 # ToyStore
-This is a ToyStore shopping cart application built using Python and Tkinter.
+This is a ToyStore shopping cart application built using Python OOP and Tkinter.

 To run this application, you need to have the following packages installed: